-Due to the new Minimum Operating Standards for PIO’s that came in on 1st January 2016 we are obliged to inform you of your responsibilities regarding the passporting of your horse.
+Due to the new Minimum Operating Standards for PIOs that came into force in October 2018 we are obliged to inform you of your responsibilities regarding the passporting of your horse.

 It is a legal requirement for all horses and ponies to be issued with a passport.
 Horse Passport law is governed by the commission Regulation (EU) 2015/262, and in England by the Horse Passport Regulations 2009, and where applicable, any subsequent amendments or successors to these regulations.
 Passports are required throughout the EU for identification, effective disease control and in order to protect the human food chain.

 Owners and keepers with primary responsibility must ensure their horses are correctly identified and be able to produce the passport without delay when required.
 All horses, ponies, donkeys and other equidae are required to have a passport from 6 months of age or by 30th November in the year of their birth, whichever is later.

 A horse's passport must be kept with him at all times.
 It is illegal to travel a horse without their passport, unless they are being transported for emergency veterinary treatment.
 The passport must be produced within three hours of it being requested by enforcement agencies.

 Vets will require the passport when prescribing many common veterinary medicines and will ensure the horse is permanently excluded from the human food chain by signing Part II of Section II (or pre-2016 Section IX) of the passport.

 The passport may also be requested in the following circumstances

 - When the animal is used at a competition

 - When the animal is moved to new premises

 - When the animal is presented at a slaughterhouse for slaughter